 Glossary of terms

-An Order in Council is a legal instrument of the Governor in Council, pursuant to a statutory authority or the royal prerogative.
+An Order in Council is a legal instrument of the GIC, pursuant to a statutory authority or the royal prerogative.
 Orders in Council are made on the recommendation of the responsible Minister of the Crown and take legal effect only when signed by the Governor General.

 A Minister is usually responsible for a portfolio, which consists of all the organizations reporting to that Minister.
 A portfolio typically includes a department, which plays a role in shaping future policies and laws, and often delivers services to Canadians.
 It can also include service agencies, administrative tribunals, and Crown corporations.
 Each organization within a portfolio is different.
 They have differing mandates, a variety of organizational structures and differing relationships to the Minister.
 In accordance with the enabling legislation, Ministers exercise varying degrees of control and responsibility for the organizations in their portfolio.
 However, all organizations provide services to Canadians and report to Ministers and through Ministers to Parliament.